mutantlog/closertomoon/README.md

 Then go back to the Details tab, and at the bottom click "create my access token".
 Nothing might happen immediately.
 Wait a minute and reload the page. then there should be "access token" and "access token secret", which are both long strings of letters and numbers.

-Now use a text editor to create a "config.js" file.
+Now rename `config.js.EXAMPLE` to `config.js` and use a text editor to edit it.
 It should look like this:

 ```javascript
 module.exports = {